BZoennchen/Pages/_posts/2025-08-04-free-energy-principle.md

 Again, for Tomasello the importance is not complexity or variety (of actions) but the levels of control an organism can exert on its environment and itself.

 With respect to the free energy principle contingency and unpredicability explodes if the environment of organisms consists of other organisms---when one has to predict the predictions of others.
-Social priors privided by caregivers or joint attention and communication become necessary and people might update their internal models by minimizing surprise via social feedback.
+Social priors provided by caregivers or joint attention and communication become necessary and people might update their internal models by minimizing surprise via social feedback.
 We have acted on the whole earth to make our environment more predictable which led to new unpredictablities and risks that we try to make predictable.

 ## Naturalizing Surprise and Entropy